-With this in mind, governments, private sector partners and civil society organizations alike should look for opportunities to support initiatives geared
+With this in mind, governments, private sector partners and civil society organizations alike should look for opportunities to support initiatives geared towards generating in-person dialogue and positive interactions between migrants and community members.

-Bringing communities together:
+Bringing communities together

-The YoP MiLéDou project in Côte d'Ivoire aims to foster inclusion of migrants by tapping into a shared love of sports.
-The project, based in schools and neighborhood clubs in Yopougon (a municipality in Abdijan), brings together youth of different nationalities and origins in a junior basketball league.
+The YoP MiLéDou (available in French only) project in Côte d'Ivoire aims to foster inclusion of migrants by tapping into a shared love of sports.
+The project, based in schools and neighborhood clubs in Yopougon (a municipality in Abidjan), brings together youth of different nationalities and origins in a junior basketball league.
 In addition to supporting overall well-being, the project is designed to offer a space where participants can find commonalities and engage in dialogue.